sam-hosseini/freelancing-in-finland/README.md

 For example, if you get sick, your *daily sickness allowance* is calculated based on your YEL.
 The more you pay for YEL, the more *daily sickness allowance* you get.

+Similarly, when you want to buy occupational healthcare, you need to have YEL before you sign the contract (otherwise you will not get Kela reimbursements for occupational healthcare expenses, which can be a sizeable amount).

 Similarly, when you want to [buy a health insurance](https://github.com/sam-hosseini/freelancing-in-finland#consider-buying-health-insurance), no insurance company will sell you one without YEL.
 Because *YEL is the foundation* and a private health insurance <ins>builds on top</ins> of YEL.

 **What is `YEL income` and `YEL contribution`?**